ebi-pf-team/interproscan6/README.md

 [![Citation](https://github.com/ebi-pf-team/interproscan6/actions/workflows/citation.yml/badge.svg)](#citation)

 > [!CAUTION]
-> InterProScan6 is currently under active development and is not yet stable enough for public release.
+> InterProScan6 is currently under active development and is not yet stable enough for a full release.

 [InterPro](http://www.ebi.ac.uk/interpro/) is a database which integrates together predictive information about proteins’ function from a number of partner resources, giving an overview of the families that a protein belongs to and the domains and sites it contains.